Skip to main content

-Los Altos Hills Public Records Directory
+Los Altos Hills, California Public Records

 Jail & Inmate Records

-The Santa Clara County Main Jail Complex in San Jose serves as the primary detention facility for those arrested throughout Santa Clara County.
+The Santa Clara County Main Jail Complex in San Jose is the primary detention facility for those arrested throughout Santa Clara County.
 When individuals are booked, they undergo fingerprinting, photographing, and documentation of personal information.
 The Santa Clara County Department of Correction maintains an online inmate locator tool where the public can search custody status and current charges.
 Visitation requires advance scheduling, and all visitors must pass through security screenings before entry.

 Bail follows California's established schedule and can be posted to secure release pending trial.
 Those seeking to locate recent arrestees can contact the facility directly or use Santa Clara County's online search resources.